asm-products/artfactum-frontend/README.md

 What's in this repo is the app.
 Bower, node components are gitignored.

+You'll need to have installed bower, node, grunt.

-fork and clone the repo.
+Fork the repo.
+Clone a branch.

 In the root directory fire: